 Payment is required as soon as possible following publication.

-In the interests of our readers, this blog has a policy of disclosing any sponsorship received and to be transparent about any financial interest.
+To comply with relevant guidelines and in the interests of our readers, this blog has a policy of disclosing any sponsorship received and to be transparent about any financial interest.

 Promotional posts are always declared as such within the article or at the end of the article.